Shaobin-Jiang/IceNvim/README.md

 </div>

 IceNvim is a beautiful, powerful and customizable neovim config.
+Powerful, yet blazing fast.

 ## Showcase